 How do supplemental feeds work?

 When Google reads the data from your Merchant Center feed, it treats the parent feed and supplemental feed as one.
 You can create a supplemental feed with the additional information you’d like to add for each of the products and then associate it with the merchant center.
 The supplemental feed matches the product id in the primary feed and associates the extra information with the matching products.
-This process gives you flexibility to add/update the required information in the merchant feed and use it to build campaigns.
+This process gives you the flexibility to add/update the required information in the merchant feed and use it to build campaigns.

 Use cases for supplemental feeds